patronik/magentoTools/README.md

 MagentoTools created using QT C++ framework and can be compiled for different platforms.

-I would advice you to build QT framework from sources files (can be downloaded here http://qt-project.org/downloads). it makes sure to get framework builded and configured correctly.
-Also you will know that you have all required dependencies resolved on your system (some unresolved dependencies can cause problems during application building process).
+I would advice you to build QT framework from sources files (can be downloaded here http://qt-project.org/downloads).

 To build QT statically (Ubuntu)
 1. Download and extract qt source files to any folder you like.